-The Counseling and Advising Center (U267) welcomes students seeking academic and career advising, and career and personal counseling.
+The Counseling and Advising Center (U267) welcomes students seeking academic advising, educational planning and career and personal counseling.
 Counselors and advisors assist students in the attainment of their educational goals through academic advisement and intervention, and guidance through the transfer process.
-Counselors are available for short-term counseling for currently enrolled students.
+Counselors are available for short-term mental health counseling for currently enrolled students.
 Discussions between counselors and students are confidential.

 Students may make appointments in advance in non-peak times or may be seen as walk-ins on a space available basis.
-Students in crisis are seen immediately.
+Students in crisis are seen as soon as possible.
 For office hours, to make an appointment or for more information, call 217/351-2219.